Rex Everhart: Career

 Everhart started his theatre career in 1939, worked in regional and repertory theaters including the Phoenix Theater, Yale Repertory Theater and seven seasons at The American Shakespeare Festival in Stratford, Connecticut.
 Everhart also served to 1st lieutenant in the United States Navy during World War II from 1942 to 1947.
-He appeared in Pasadena Playhouse productions, acted and directed shows for NYU and acted at Sarah Stamms Theatre in Newport, Rhode Island and at the Margo Jones Theatre in Dallas.
+He appeared in Pasadena Playhouse productions, acted and directed shows for NYU and acted at Sarah Stamms Theatre in Newport, Rhode Island, and at the Margo Jones Theatre in Dallas.
 Having made his 1955 Broadway debut in No Time for Sergeants, Everhart's other Broadway shows included Anything Goes, Rags and Woman of the Year.
 Reviewing the Shakespeare Theater's production of The Comedy of Errors in The New York Times in 1963, Howard Taubman wrote, "Rex Everhart handles the two Dromios with unfailing comic gusto."
 And in 1964, reviewing Much Ado About Nothing, Taubman said that as the constable Dogberry, Everhart "somehow pries a grin out of us even when we know every simple-minded joke that is coming."
 In 1969, he was the understudy to Howard Da Silva in the role of Benjamin Franklin in the musical 1776.
 Da Silva suffered a heart attack just before the show's opening, and Everhart took over the role until Da Silva was well enough to return.
 Because of Da Silva's illness, Everhart performed the role on the original Broadway cast recording (Da Silva was finally able to record the role when 1776 was filmed in 1972).
 When 1776 was revived on Broadway in 1997, Everhart again served as the understudy for the role of Benjamin Franklin.
 In 1978, Everhart was nominated for a Featured Actor Tony Award for his role in the musical, Working.

-The actor's television career, which started back in days of live broadcasting, included series, plays, films, soap operas and commercials.
+The actor's television career, which started back in days of live broadcasting, included series, plays, films, soap operas and TV commercials.
+During the late 1960s and early 1970s, Everhart appeared in several commercials for Snickers and Snickers Munch Peanut Brittle.
 Appearing in 16 feature films, Everhart gave his last film performance as the voice of Belle's father, Maurice in the Disney movie Beauty and the Beast.

 Personal life

-Everhart first married Jill Reardon on February 11, 1944.
+Everhart married Jill Reardon on February 11, 1944.
 The two divorced in 1957 and had no children.
-In 1960, he met Claire Violet (née Richard), who was an actress, when they were in the Broadway musical Tenderloin.
-They were married on December 21, 1962 and had a daughter named Degan (born 1966).
-He lived for 37 years in Westport, Connecticut.
+In 1960, he met actress Claire Violet (née Richard), when they were appearing in the Broadway musical Tenderloin.
+They were married on December 21, 1962 and had a daughter named Degan, born in 1966.
+Everhart lived for 37 years in Westport, Connecticut.

 Death

-Everhart died of lung cancer on March 13, 2000, at age 79, three months short of his 80th birthday.
+Everhart died at a Branford, Connecticut, hospice of lung cancer on March 13, 2000, at age 79, three months short of his 80th birthday.